 Try to relax and save energy on your long flights.
-You have probably heard of "jet lag," which is as much a physical as a psychological phenomenon.
-Your body, through long years of habit, has become acclimated to functioning in accordance with its own physiological clock based on a particular daily cycle.
-When you arrive at your study abroad location, that clock is going to be automatically out-of-sync with the local cycle because of the time difference.
-If you are arriving in Luxembourg at noon, for example, your body, which is still functioning in accordance with the cycle to which it was accustomed in the EST zone, will be telling you that it is just about time to be waking up, while the sun outside your aircraft window will be telling you that the day is half-way over.
+You have probably heard of "jet lag," which is both a physical and a psychological phenomenon.
+Your body's physiological clock, through long years of habit, is acclimated to functioning in accordance with a particular daily cycle.
+When you arrive at your study abroad location, that clock will be automatically out-of-sync with the local cycle because of the time difference.
 It will take your body a few days to adjust (some bodies take longer than others), during which time you can expect to feel quite tired and run down; you may even feel "spacey" or disoriented.
 Be prepared for that during the first couple of days; it is a perfectly normal reaction.
-Try not to nap if you arrive during the day time.
+Try not to nap if you arrive during the daytime.
 Physical activity, a shower, and fresh air are all things which will help you in your first couple days as you adjust and get on a normal sleep schedule immediately.
 Also, try to go to sleep at a normal hour (according to your new time zone) the first night you arrive.